CalSavers Retirement Savings Program: What Small Businesses Need to Know

 What is CalSavers?

-- CalSavers is a voluntary workplace retirement savings program being developed by the state that will enable small businesses and employees to make an automatic payroll contribution into a personal IRA retirement account overseen by the CalSavers Retirement Savings Investment Board.
+- CalSavers is a voluntary workplace retirement savings program being implemented by the state that enables small businesses and employees to make an automatic payroll contribution into a personal IRA retirement account overseen by the CalSavers Retirement Savings Investment Board.

 How will CalSavers impact employers?

 - Employers will not contribute to funds, manage funds or have any responsibility for financial advice.
-Employers must give employees the option to opt out of the program and use their existing payroll system to send employees’ contributions to the fund each month.
+Employers must use their existing payroll system to send employees’ contributions to the fund each month.

 - Small business owners support the CalSavers Program.
 Small Business Majority’s scientific opinion polling found two-thirds of small business owners in California support a state retirement savings program that would help small businesses and their employees save for the future.

 - Nearly 80% of those who work for small businesses do not have access to a retirement savings option at work; meanwhile, the small business market is not being adequately served by the financial services industry.
-CalSavers will help serve an underserved population that wants to save for retirement.
+CalSavers helps serve an underserved population that wants to save for retirement.

 What are the requirements for small businesses?

-- Small businesses don’t need to do anything at this time to prepare.
-It will take a few years for the program to be implemented, and the biggest businesses will be phased into the program first.
+- Small businesses don’t need to do anything at this time to prepare, as the biggest businesses will be phased into the program first.
 When the program is fully operational, employers of five or more employees will be required to provide a retirement option, or enable their employees to make an automatic contribution from their paycheck into their CalSavers account.

 - The administrative requirements for employers will be minimal, and employees will choose whether they want to participate or opt-out of the program.

-- The three-year phase-in period will be as follows:
+- The three-year phase-in period is as follows:

-- Employers with more than 50 employees will need to comply within 24 months (by 2020).
+- Employers with more than 50 employees will need to comply by July 1, 2021.

-- Employers with more than five employees will need to comply within 36 months (by 2021).
+- Employers with more than five employees will need to comply by July 1, 2022.

 What businesses qualify for the program?